davvid322/analyze_jpegs/README.md

 - The programs generate an exceptions report text file, as well as a .csv file containing all of the captions / keywords found for each file analyzed.
 - This is a plain text program that runs in a terminal.
+- Developed with Python 3.10.6 on Ubuntu Linux 22.04, January 2023.
+- Requires installation of 3 packages: ExifRead, IPTCInfo3, and smbprotocol.